 Outpatient Total Shoulder Replacement

+Should arthroscopic shoulder surgery not resolve your pain, a total shoulder replacement may be necessary.
 Although shoulder joint replacement is less common than knee or hip replacement, it is just as successful in relieving joint pain.
 Shoulder replacement surgery was first performed in the United States in the 1950s to treat severe shoulder fractures.
 Over the years, shoulder joint replacement has come to be used for many other painful conditions of the shoulder, such as different forms of arthritis.

 Today, about 53,000 people in the U.S. have shoulder replacement surgery each year.
 This compares to more than 1 million Americans a year who have knee and hip replacement surgery.
-If nonsurgical treatments like medications, injections and activity changes are no longer helpful for relieving pain, you may want to consider shoulder joint replacement surgery.
+If nonsurgical treatments like medications, injections, and activity changes are no longer helpful for relieving pain, you may want to consider shoulder joint replacement surgery.
 Joint replacement surgery is a safe and effective procedure to relieve pain and help you resume everyday activities.